-Net interest expense in the current year totalled \$2.4 million compared to \$0.4 million in fiscal 2021.
-The increase is due to the Company drawing on its committed credit facility compared to average cash balances in fiscal 2021.
-The increased debt is the result of the Halex acquisition, the increased capital asset purchases and lower operating results in fiscal 2022.
+Net interest expense in the current year totalled \$8.1 million compared to \$2.4 million in fiscal 2022.
+The increase is due to higher interest rates and the Company drawing on its committed credit facility compared to average cash balances in fiscal 2022.
+The increased debt is the result of the fiscal 2022 Halex acquisition, the build-up of Castool Mexico, the increased capital asset purchases and increases to the Company's working capital to support the 26% increase in sales during the year.